fortsnek9348/Cv4MiniEngine/README.md

 #### Configuration

-* Config is stored in your `My Games\Beyond the Sword\CivilizationIV.ini` if on Windows.
+* Config is stored in a new INI: `My Games\Beyond the Sword\Cv4MiniEngine.ini` if on Windows.
 * On Linux, Cv4MiniEngine should conform to XDG
 	* Saves and replays are stored in `~/.local/share/Beyond the Sword`, by default.
 	* Config is stored in `~/.config/Beyond the Sword`, by default.